The 2026 Filing Scorecard

 Fat Brands' bankruptcy is categorically different from the others - and more alarming for active franchisees.
 This isn't an operator who over-leveraged a portfolio.
 This is the franchisor itself, with approximately $1.5 billion in total debt, seeking Chapter 11 protection across its portfolio of brands including Round Table Pizza, Twin Peaks, Marble Slab Creamery, Hot Dog on a Stick, and others.

-An auction was scheduled for April 28, 2026.
+A FAT Brands auction process was scheduled for April 28, 2026.
 Simon Property Group, a significant creditor, formally objected to the accelerated timeline - arguing it was insufficient to properly market the assets and maximize recovery value.
 This objection is material: it signals that creditors believe the assets could fetch more under a less compressed process, and that the current timeline serves some parties' interests at the expense of others.

 What Franchisor Bankruptcy Means for Franchisees